Workplace Resources for Targeted Disabilities

 Workplace Resources for Ambulatory Disability: Based on the National Institutes of Health (NIH), 6.5 million people in the United States use a cane, a walker, or crutches while 2.2 million people depend on a wheelchair for mobility.
 Overall, it has been found that as the American population ages, the percentage of people with an ambulatory disability increases.

 Workplace Resources for Autism Spectrum Disorder: It is estimated that more than 3.5 million Americans live with autism spectrum disorder (ASD).
-Within the range of ASD, one person may have a high level of intelligence but not have the basic social skills required to navigate everyday life.
-In contrast, another person may have delayed learning of language skills.
 Overall, ASD affects each individual differently with a range of symptoms occurring at varying intensities from mild to severe in relation to social and communication skills.

 Workplace Resources for the Blind: Among working-age blind adults, approximately 70 percent remain unemployed.
 A leading barrier is that too many people with low vision are not being taught Braille, a skill which has been found to be correlated with successful employment for the blind.

 Workplace Resources for the Deaf: Based on the National Institutes of Health (NIH), approximately 15 percent of American adults (37.5 million) aged 18 and over report some trouble hearing.
-The ability to communicate defines us as human beings and forms a foundation for every day decision making and relationship building.
 Communicating with deaf individuals is an achievable goal in the workplace as outlined in the following resources.